bullhorn/rest-api-docs/source/includes/entityref/paybill/_payablecharge.md

 <tr class="odd">
 <td><p><span>generalLedgerSegment5</span></p></td>
 <td><span>To-one association</span></td>
 <td><span>General Ledger Segments are part of the Chart of Accounts structure.
-By default Bullhorn's generalLedgerSegment5 is configured as Location, which allows users to specify the type of the ledger.</span>
+By default generalLedgerSegment5 is configured as Location, which allows users to specify the type of the ledger.</span>
 <p>Default fields:</p>
 <ul>
 <li>id</li>